EvaMakri/lifestylefactors-annotation-docs/index.md

 4. Do NOT annotate "... in/among LSF/DIS":

     __Dairy farmers__ is not part of relation: Among __dairy farmers__, moreover, __lung cancer__ SMRs showed a significant downward trend across the quartiles of increasing __length of work__.

+5. Statistical associations should not be annotated if p-value is greater than 0.05.

 ### Special rules for relationships: